How To Build a DIY Bookshelf for 65$| Updated: |

-The second thing I learned was that using a circular saw is not nearly as easy as it looks like.
+The second thing I learned was that using a circular saw is not nearly as easy as it looks.
 It looks like you can do a straight line very easily.
 But this is not as easy as this.
 When you can use the parallel guide, it is fine.
 But my guide is only for less than 20 centimeters.
 For the big boards, I had to cut three boards in two.
 It was not a really good result.
 I ended up losing one centimeter on each board.
 But each cut was better than the previous one.
 So at least, I am getting better :)

 After I did this project, I actually learned an easy technique to cut straight lines with a circular saw.
-I could simply have used a piece a wood as a ruled for the circular saw.
+I could simply have used a piece of wood as a rule for the circular saw.
 This would have allowed me to cut straighter lines.
 There are plenty of videos on the internet to learn how to cut straight lines with a circular saw.
 I should just have watched them before.

 It is not very easy to assemble it to make it totally straight.
 A few of our boards are not completely level.
 And the entire bookshelf is not entirely level either.
 We are going to be more careful with the calculations for our next project.